goncaloncpinto/SquareGame/README.md

 # SquareGame
-A simple game in hTML, CSS, JS and jQuery
+A simple game in HTML, CSS, JS and jQuery